 After a number of films and dramas, Song Hye-Kyo, who plays Kong Mo-Yeon, came to fame starring in the mega-hit Kdrama Autumn in My Heart opposite Song Seung-Heon and Won Bin.
 The lucky gal has had personal romantic relationships with two of her co-stars – Lee Byung-Hun (from the Kdrama All In and Hyun Bin from the Kdrama Worlds Within).

-Married to a non-celebrity and a daddy of a one year old little boy, handsome Jin Goo plays Sergeant Major Seo Dae-Young.
+Married to a non-celebrity, this daddy of a one-year-old little boy, handsome Jin Goo, plays Sergeant Major Seo Dae-Young.
 He has spent most of his acting career making thrillers, horror flicks, and heavy dramas and films, playing intense characters like a gangster, thug, and even a serial killer, with only a few lighter shows thrown in here and there.
 He enjoys cooking and got to play a chef in the motion picture Le Grand Chef 2: Kimchi Battle.

 Kim Ji-Won has been acting since 2008 but I’ve only seen her in two other things, To the Beautiful You and The Heirs.
 Her performance as army doctor First Lieutenant Yoon Myeong-Joo was very well executed.
 I look forward to seeing her in other things.

 There are plenty of action scenes and each one is choreographed perfectly and carried out with amazing skill and talent.
 My hat goes off to the actors/stunt folks who made it all look so real.
 Several of the stuntmen are up and coming Greek actors.
 A big thumb’s up for a job well done.